 Why Do You Want to Switch?

-Personally, I think it's worth $3 a month for YNAB but long-time users have had to navigate two pricing chances the last few years – first, when the software went from a flat fee to a monthly fee; now, to a slightly higher monthly fee.
+I think it’s worth $1.25 a month for YNAB but long-time users have had to navigate several pricing changes the last few years – first, when the software went from a flat fee to a monthly fee; then a decently sized bump and now a smaller bump..

 You’ve Graduated – Congratulations!
 YNAB has put many people on the path to sound budgeting with its “Every Dollar Needs a Job” mentality.
 If you’re ready to graduate to a free tool without as much guidance, then there are several options below.